-The amount of taxes you will pay depends on your marginal tax rate that year – which depends on the total amount of other income and deductions you have.
+Any money withdrawn from a traditional IRA becomes taxable income in the year it is withdrawn.
+The amount of taxes you will pay depends on your marginal tax rate that year, which depends on your total other income and deductions.

-Mistakes to Avoid
+IRA Withdrawal Mistakes To Avoid

 - The entire IRA account balance is protected if the money was rolled over to an IRA from a company plan (such as a 401(k) or 403(b) plan).

-Disclaimer: it is always best to check with an attorney in your state on which assets creditors can go after.
+It is always best to check with an attorney in your state about which assets creditors can go after.
+Rules vary by state.

-The Best Time to Take Money Out of an IRA
+The Best Time To Take Money Out of an IRA

 As the name implies, the best time to take money out of an IRA complies with a smart withdrawal plan.
 A smart, comprehensive withdrawal plan addresses expected annual income each year in retirement and the starting date of Social Security, considers pensions and any other sources of income, and then estimates your tax situation in retirement.
 All information combines to decide in which years larger or smaller IRA withdrawals should be taken.